Non-loose torus knots: Background and preliminary observations

-\begin{proof} Any contact structure $\xi \in \Tight_0^{free}(S^1\times P; 0,0,0)$ has dividing curves parallel to the $S^1$--fibers on all boundary components.
+\begin{proof} Any contact structure $\xi \in \Tight_0^{\operatorname{free}}(S^1\times P; 0,0,0)$ has dividing curves parallel to the $S^1$-fibers on all boundary components.
 We can make the ruling curves have slope $\infty$ and then arrange for $P=\{\theta\}\times P$ to have its boundary be ruling curves and then make it convex.
 We need to consider two cases for the dividing curves on $P$.

 Case 1.
-There is a boundary-parallel dividing curve on one of the tori $T_i$ for $1 \leq i \leq 3$.
+There is a boundary-parallel dividing curve on $P$ for one of the tori $T_i$ for $1 \leq i \leq 3$.
 See the right drawing of Figure~\ref{fig:sdisk} for example.
-Without loss of generality, we can assume that there is a boundary-parallel dividing curve on $T_1$.
-Then we can attach a bypass to $T_1$ to obtain a thickened torus $N_1$ with convex boundary where its back face has slope $0$ and its front face ($T_1$) has slope $\infty$.
-Now take the $0$ sloped annulus $A$ from the back face of $N_1$ to $T_3$ and attach the neighborhood of $A$ to thicken $N_1$ and obtain a thickened torus $N'_1$ with front and back face both having slope $\infty$.
-Moreover, since $N'_1$ contains convex tori parallel to the boundary with dividing slope different from $\infty$, we know it must contain convex half Giroux torsion.
-This contradiction shows there is no boundary-parallel dividing curves on any $T_i$.
+Without loss of generality, we can assume that there is a boundary-parallel dividing curve on $P$ for $T_1$.
+Then we can attach a bypass to $T_1$ to obtain a thickened torus $N_1$ with convex boundary where its back face has slope $\infty$ and its front face ($T_1$) has slope $0$.
+Now, as $T_3$ is convex, we can take a contact isotopic copy of it $T'_3$, inside of $S^1\times P$.
+Let $L$ be a Legendrian divide on $T'_3$.
+We now take a torus $T'_1$ parallel to $\partial N_1$ (but outside of $N_1$) that contains $L$.
+We make $T'_1$ convex relative to $L$ and since its contact twisting relative to $T'_1$ (which is the same as that relative to $T_3$) is zero, we see that the dividing curves on $T'_1$ must have slope $0$.
+Let $N'_1$ be the region between $T'_1$ and $T_1$.
+Since both boundaries of $\partial N'_1$ have dividing curves of slope $0$ and there are convex tori inside of $N'_1$ of with other dividing slopes, we see that $N'_1$ must contain half convex torsion.
+This contradiction shows there is no boundary-parallel dividing curves on $P$ for any $T_i$.
+(One small subtlety here is that $T'_1$ might have more than two dividing curves, but since $N_1'$ is rotative, we know we can find a convex torus parallel to $T'_1$ with slope $0$ that has two dividing curves, then we can use this new $T'_1$ to define $N'_1$.)

 Case 2.
-There is no boundary parallel dividing curves on any $T_i$.
+There are no boundary parallel dividing curves on $P$ for any $T_i$.
 See the left drawing of Figure~\ref{fig:sdisk} for example.
-Honda showed in \cite[Lemma~4.1]{Honda00b}, that the tight contact structures on $S^{1} \times P$ with $0$ slope dividing curves on every $T_1$, $T_2$ and $T_3$ are in one-to-one correspond with the choice of dividing set on $P$.
+Honda showed in \cite[Lemma~4.1]{Honda00b}, that the tight contact structures on $S^{1} \times P$ with $0$ slope dividing curves on every $T_1$, $T_2$ and $T_3$ are in one-to-one correspondence with the choice of dividing set on $P$.
 There is a unique such configuration of dividing curves on $P$ up to some number of half twists near each boundary component.
 As we are allowing the boundary components to rotate among themselves, these twists can be undone and we can assume the dividing curves are as given on the left-hand side of Figure~\ref{fig:sdisk}. \end{proof}